open-source-labs/Svelvet/README.md

 ## Key Features

-- **Easy to use:** To get [started](https://svelvet.io/docs/basic-usage/) with Svelvet, all you need is the data for nodes and edges
+- **Easy to use:** To get [started](https://svelvet.io/docs/basic-usage/) with Svelvet, all you need is data for nodes and edges.
+Visit our [documentation website](https://svelvet.io/) for streamlined, user-friendly tutorials and examples on how to get the most out of your Svelvet flowchart!
+- **Interactive:** Elegant and smooth interface when selecting a node to drag it across the graph.
-- **Customizable:** Svelvet provides developers the ability to customize their nodes and edges
+- **Customizable:** Ability to customize your nodes and edges (node size, color, border and edge type, label, anchor).
+More coming soon!
-- **Fast rendering:** Re-rendering is based on changes to your initial values for your nodes, edges and optional background
+- **Fast rendering:** Re-rendering is based on changes to initial values for nodes, edges and optional background.
-- **Reliable:** Svelvet is written in TypeScript and tested with [Vitest](https://vitest.dev/), [Playwright](https://playwright.dev/) and [Svelte Testing Library](https://testing-library.com/docs/svelte-testing-library/intro/)
+- **Reliable:** Svelvet is written in TypeScript and tested with [Vitest](https://vitest.dev/), [Playwright](https://playwright.dev/) and [Svelte Testing Library](https://testing-library.com/docs/svelte-testing-library/intro/).
+Svelvet is maintained by motivated engineers seeking to contribute to the larger Svelte developer community and library ecosystem.
+- **Iterable:** There is so much room for improvement and new features - we welcome feedback and contributions!
+Scroll below for suggestions on what to contribute.

 ![screenshot](./src/assets/readme-gif.gif)